9ae/ace/wiki/vault/c.zaki.md

 ## Fall Arc

+The problem with Zaki's arc is the narrative thread doesn't peace together well.
+It's hard to see how he went from seeking revenge for his parents murder to giving it up for love.
+To then seeking revenge for his love, then being rejected by his love because he did something she told him not to, as a story of how revenge made a man fall.
+His fall at the end, did not came from his actions but from rejection.
+Somehow the action of killing ? has to result in tragedy from the very act itself.
+Ok, let's go back to the classics:
+- Orpheus lost his love because he didn't have faith
+- Othello's jealous lead him to kill his wife.

+Sicili wasn't into him anyway... that's the problem.
+We need to change it so Sicili was really entertaining the idea that he's a romantic prospect up until the point he killed for her.
+She decides that if he can kill someone and justify it's for her, what his he captiable of doing for her sake?
+She does not want to be with a partner who assumes his will is what she wants or what is best for her.
+She is not a prize to be won at the end of some heroism.

 `TODO 9-pt plot is much more exciting than Abbie's... but we may no have enough pre-planned plot points for Zaki.
 Can we squeeze more in or just have a few more things happen after he kill Edgar.` Does he get caught, does the step forward?
 How will the country handle him?